pmichaillat/wunk/README.md

 ## Phase diagrams for the WUNK model

-The folder `wunk` includes the phase diagrams for the New Keynesian model with wealth in the utility function (WUNK).
-The diagrams are available as both Keynote files and PDF files.
+The phase diagrams for the New Keynesian model with wealth in the utility function (WUNK) are stored in the `wunk` folder.
+The phase diagrams are drawn by hand using Keynote.
+The PDF version of the Keynote files is also included.

 + `wunk_normal.key`, `wunk_normal.pdf` – WUNK model in normal times (figure 1B)
 + `wunk_zlb.key`, `wunk_zlb.pdf` – WUNK model at the ZLB (figure 1D)